Civilian life under the German occupation of the Channel Islands: Fraternisation

 Some island women fraternised with the occupying forces.
 This was frowned upon by the majority of islanders, who gave them the derogatory nickname "Jerry-bags".
 The extent of "horizontal collaboration" has been exaggerated.
 Records released by the Public Records Office in 1996 suggest that as many as 900 babies of German fathers were born to Jersey women during the occupation.
-The Germans themselves estimated their troops had been responsible for fathering 60 to 80 illegitimate births in the Channel Islands.
+The Germans themselves estimated their troops had been responsible for fathering 60 to 80 children in the Channel Islands.

 Following liberation, the Security Service calculated a figure of 320 illegitimate births in the islands, estimating that of those 180 were due to German fathers.
 The majority (95 per cent) of women did not have relationships with Germans.
 The German military authorities themselves tried to prohibit sexual fraternisation in an attempt to reduce the transmission of sexually transmitted diseases.
 They opened brothels for soldiers and OT workers, staffed mainly by French prostitutes, who were able to earn a good income, under German medical supervision.

 There were very few cases of maltreatment of the island women or their children during the war, as there was always the risk of being informed on; however, some were sent postcards saying "you are number X on the list for a haircut".
 Local girls seen out with Germans after the curfew were arrested for breach of the curfew law.
 After liberation, attempts to abuse the girls were defused by the police and British soldiers.
 Some girls were helped to leave the islands as soon as possible.
 A number of German soldiers returned and married their island sweethearts.